OTP Bank: History

-The OTP Bank was established in 1949.
-The first predecessor of OTP Bank was the Pesti Hazai Első Takarékpénztár established in 1839.
-The predecessor of OTP Bank, called the National Savings Bank (OTP Bank) was established in 1949 as a nation-wide, state-owned, banking entity providing retail deposits and loans.
-Until 1987 the National Savings Bank was the only retail bank.
+The oldest antecedent of OTP Bank was the First National Savings Bank of Pest, established in 1839–1840 and nationalized in 1948.
+In 1949, the latter's operations were transferred to the newly established Hungarian National Savings Bank Company (Országos Takarékpénztár Nemzeti Vállalat), one of the country's four main financial institutions alongside the Hungarian National Bank, the Hungarian Investment Bank (renamed the State Bank for Development in 1972 and liquidated in 1987), and the Hungarian Foreign Trade Bank.
+Until 1987 the National Savings Bank was the only retail bank in Hungary.
 Since 1989 the bank operated as a multi-functional commercial bank with the authorization to provide commercial loans and banking services for banks and import- export transactions.

-In 1990, the National Savings Bank became a public company with a share capital of HUF 23 billion.
+In 1990, the National Savings Bank became a state-owned joint-stock company with a share capital of HUF 23 billion.
 Its name was changed to the National Savings and Commercial Bank.
 Subsequently, non-banking activities were separated from the bank, along with their supporting organisational units.
 The state lottery was reorganized into a separate state-owned company and OTP Real Estate was established as a subsidiary of the bank.

 OTP Bank's privatization began in the year 1995.
-As a result of 3 public offers along with the introduction of the bank's shares into the Budapest Stock Exchange the state's ownership in the bank decreased to a single voting preference (golden) share.
-Currently the bank is characterized by dispersed ownership of mostly private and institutional (financial) investors.
+As a result of 3 public offers along with the introduction of the bank's shares into the Budapest Stock Exchange the state's ownership in the bank decreased to 25 percent by 1995, then to a single voting preference (golden) share by 1999 (maintained until 2007).

-After the realization of its own privatization process, OTP Bank started its international expansion targeting countries in Central and Eastern Europe.
-OTP Bank has completed several acquisitions in the past years.
-Besides Hungary, OTP Group currently operates in 8 countries of the region via its subsidiaries: in Bulgaria (DSK Bank), in Croatia (OTP banka Hrvatska), in Romania (OTP Bank Romania), in Serbia (OTP Banka Srbija), in Slovakia (OTP Banka Slovensko), in Ukraine (OTP Bank JSC), in Montenegro (Crnogorska komercijalna banka) and in Russia (OAO OTP Bank).
-In March 2022, due to International sanctions during the Russo-Ukrainian War, OTP Bank stopped financing its Russian branch.